 Shopify offers many benefits, including integration with 100 payment providers.
 Setting up payment gateways is straightforward and, despite being a hosted shopping cart, it enables customization of its templates with an easy-to-use theme editor.

-Beyond shopping cart features, Shopify offers marketing tools for Search Engine Optimization (SEO), ads, coupons, blogging and landing pages.
+Beyond shopping cart features, Shopify offers marketing tools for Search Engine Optimization (SEO) to help you get more traffic, ads, coupons, blogging and landing pages.
 It also allows users to sell across various platforms and social media.

 However, Shopify’s blog feature isn’t great and you can rack up additional costs for transaction fees and third-party apps.
 Make sure you do some calculations before signing up.